Connect with us

 -The number to look out for is the number of active cases

--Until treatment is found covid will remain us.
+-Until treatment is found covid will remain with us.

 -I'm announcing the reopening of our tourist sites.
 Beaches, pubs, cinemas and nightclubs remain closed